jasuthemes/userstyles/BandcampDark/README.md

 12/07/20 - Cleaned the code slightly.
 Still needs plenty of work.
 First git commit

 26/07/20 - Fixed a couple of elements on the feed page.

+15/09/20 - Fixed an element on community messages.